UPCOMING EVENTS

 Our topic is breeding.
 With an emphasis on planning your family of dogs.
 The question: is consistency of style more important than consistency of health and/or quality?
 How do you get to your desired goals?

 Today’s guests are Amanda Kelly, Wendy Paquette and Chris Heartz.
-This is part one of a two part series.
-Check back next week for part two!

-Wendy: “Coming from a background of Shih Tzu, that were only recognized in United States in 1969, I didn’t have much choice when I first started my breeding program.
+Wendy: “Coming from a background of Shih tzu, that were only recognized in United States in 1969, I didn’t have much choice when I first started my breeding program.
 Living in northern Ontario, the only way I could buy a female was to import two from England ’cause they were just not available.
 Luckily I came across Luc Boileau in Montreal who was showing English imported dogs at the time.
 So I was able to take my English import and breed it to one of Luc’s dogs.
 But that left me sort of in a quandary because I had nowhere else to go after that.
 So I basically started out breeding type to type.

 “Consistency of type was a goal, but health and welfare, to me, is a major factor.
-If you don’t have health and welfare you don’t have quality and type either.
+If you don’t have health and welfare you don’t have quality and type either.”

 337 – Black & Tan Dynamos: The Wash & Wear Manchester